Ages of learners

 - Microsoft Word Mobile gives you the ability to review, edit, or comment on Word documents and provides navigations tools to quickly jump to the right place every time.

 Whether you're writing that career-making report, working with a team on the next big pitch, drafting your resume, or getting work done on the run, Word 2010 makes it easier to get what you need done more quickly, with more flexibility, and with better results.

 civics teacher at landen public school district

 Thursday, April 12, 2012

-In addition to using it myself, my school site has a site license so all of the students have the opportunity to use it in the computer labs and the library.
-My students type essays and complete projects using the program regularly.
-Beyond just typing, students can learn how to format various types of writing, insert images into a document, and create posters.
+In addition to using it myself, my school has a site license so all of the students have the opportunity to use it in the computer labs and the library.
+My students type essays and complete projects using the program all the time.
+Beyond just typing, students can learn how to format various types of writing, insert images into a document, create posters, etc.

-The only challenges that I have found in using the program is relearning basics as the program has been upgraded and being sure to save documents in earlier formats so they can be accessed easily.
+The only challenge that I have in using the program is relearning basics each time the program is updated.
+I also need to be sure to save documents in earlier formats so they can be accessed easily.

 Teacher at BBP Schools

 Early Childhood Ed Teacher and Freelance Copy Editor